martinmugnier/martinmugnier.github.io/_pages/about.md

 ## News

 *Upcoming events:*
+- March 22, 2022: I will give a talk at CREST Microeconometrics Seminar, FR.
 - April 7, 2022: I will give a talk at the University of Chicago's Econometrics Workshop, USA.

 *Older events*